 Five Elements of a Healthy Nonprofit

-A check-up is an important tool for maintaining and improving our personal heath.
+A medical check-up is an important tool for maintaining and improving our personal heath.
 It works the same for organizations.
-Its a great time to pause and give your organization a check-up.
+Take time now to pause and give your organization a check-up.

 Assess your organization's health